ramgomes/nrp/README.md

 [1] S. Ceschia, N. Thi, T. Dang, and P. De Causmaecker, "Second International Nurse Rostering Competition (INRC-II): Problem Description and Rules." p.
 1–18, 2015.

 The methods implemented in this code are all described in the following work.
-Please cite this reference in any use of our code.
+(Please cite this reference in any use of our code).

 [2] R. Gomes, T. Toffolo and H. Santos, "Variable neighborhood search accelerated column generation for the nurse rostering problem", p.
 31-38, 2017, Electronic Notes in Discrete Mathematics.

 These two references can also be found in the directory ./references.

-## Nurse Rostering Problem Solver
+## Solver

 Written by Rafael Gomes, Túlio Toffolo and Haroldo Santos.